kvvloten/samba_integrations/authentication/apache_krb5+basic-auth/README.md

 ## Setup

-Setup instructions are written for a Debian Bullseye server.
+Setup instructions are written for a Debian Bookworm server.

 In Bullseye `libpam-python` is Python-2 based which adds a lot of complexity to the setup of the venv (in Bookworm it is Python-3).